There are several good reasons why you should think about having acupuncture before and during your IVF cycle……..or maybe why you shouldn’t !

 Well, we don’t really know yet …..
 But we do have some clues as to how it might be working …….

-- and reduces cortisol and adrenalin levels
+- and reduces cortisol levels

-And makes you feel very relaxed.
+Acupuncture usually makes you feel very relaxed.

 A “relaxed” uterus might help too…….